Periodontal Therapy In Katy, TX

 Saving the Foundation of Your Strong Smile In Katy

 Did you know that the foundation of a healthy smile is your healthy gums?
 Without this soft tissue, your teeth would not have the strength to bite and chew your food or even stay in place.
-If your gums aren’t strong and pink but red, swollen, and tender, you could have a problem on your hands.
+If your gums aren’t strong and pink but red, swollen, and tender, you could have a problem with your hands.
 You may be tempted to ignore these symptoms, but they could indicate a more serious condition—gum disease.
-At The Dental People, we are able to handle gum disease, which is also called periodontal disease, and get you back to full oral health through proven methods for periodontal therapy in Katy, TX.
+At The Dental People, we can handle gum disease, also called periodontal disease, and get you back to full oral health through proven methods for periodontal therapy in Katy, TX.

 Why Choose The Dental People for Periodontal Therapy In Katy?

 Soft Tissue Laser For Comfortable Treatment